kraxarn/KraxbotOSS/readme.md

 A Steam chat bot based off KraxBot 3.0, but uses a different programming language, so not really.
 Why?
 To make it easier to run for other users and to provide a simple GUI.

+# Features

+The bot has a lot of different features!
+Here are some of them:

+* Sending messages between a Discord channel and a Steam chatroom
+* Spam protection
+* Link resolving for YouTube, Steam etc.
+* Cleverbot (With Cleverbot.IO)
+* Rules
+* Keeping different settings for different chatrooms
+* Runs on Windows, Linux and macOS
+* And more!

 # Pre-Built Executables
 Check the releases page.
 Currently, some manual steps are required to run it on Linux and macOS.
 If enough people are intrested in running it on those systems, I might make special executables for them.